Tropical Storm Gladys (1991): Meteorological history

 The origins of Gladys can be traced back to an active Western Pacific monsoon trough during mid-August 1991.
 An area of disturbed weather developed within the trough late on August 13.
 A weak low-pressure area then developed and over the next two days, the disturbance slowly organized while tracking northwestward.
 The JMA upgraded the disturbance into a tropical depression at 00:00 UTC on August 15 while the JTWC issued a Tropical Cyclone Formation Alert (TCFA) at 07:30 UTC.
 An increase in curved banding features prompted the JTWC to declare the system Tropical Depression 14W at 00:00 UTC on August 16.
 At the same time, the JMA upgraded the depression into a tropical storm, with the JTWC following suit that evening.

 Initially, Gladys was forecast by the JTWC to intensify considerably, with one advisory predicting winds of 140 mph, just below super typhoon intensity, and through August 18, the JTWC forecast the storm to attain winds of at least 115 mph.
-However, Gladys' large size prevented significant organization, with tropical storm force winds extending some 665 km from the center.
+However, Gladys's large size prevented significant organization, with tropical storm force winds extending some 665 km from the center.
 On August 17, the JMA upgraded Gladys into a severe tropical storm.
 Continuing to slowly intensify, Gladys turned west, contrast to forecasts of recurvature, and tracked through the Ryukyu Islands.
 On August 18, the JMA estimated that the storm attained its peak velocity of 70 mph, which it would maintain for several days.
 Surface observations from the Amami Ōshima prompted the JTWC to upgrade Gladys to a typhoon early on August 21 while, at the time, it was located 165 km northeast of Okinawa.
 At this time, the JTWC estimated peak intensity of 75 mph while the JMA estimated a minimum barometric pressure of 965 mbar.
 The same day, the storm turned north, passing west of Kyushu before turning northwest east of the Korean Peninsula under the influence of a ridge over the Sea of Japan.
 A passing trough to its north enhanced southerly wind shear, and that along with land interaction triggered rapid weakening.
 The JTWC discontinued warnings at noon on August 23, with the JMA classifying Gladys as a tropical depression the next day.
 The JMA ceased tracking the storm altogether on August 25.